cpoff/hugo3/content/posts/cleaning-fees-are-a-scam.md

 <!--more-->

-I went to my favorite [flight/hotel search website](https://hipmunk.com) and did my search.
+I went to my favorite [flight/hotel search website](https://hipmunk.com) and did a search.
 One-night stay around downtown Phoenix so we can visit Kate/Jason who happen to be in town on family business.
 Nothing big.
 Just drive up on Saturday, do some socializing, then get up on Sunday for a brunch before heading home.

 Rooms around downtown are rather pricey.
 So I was delighted to find a one-bedroom apartment available right next to the Arizona Center for $148.
 It was offered through Booking.com so I filled out my forms and made the reservation.
 Easy enough, right?

 I immediately got the confirmation.
-It listed my rate ($148), the taxes/fees (another $20, which seems fair), then they threw in a 'cleaning fee' for $65.
-That's where I called bullshit.
+It listed my rate at $148, taxes/fees added for another $20 (which seems fair), then they tacked on a 'cleaning fee' for $65.
+That's nearly 45 percent of the room-rate and that's where I called bullshit.

 I contacted both Booking.com and the shady rental property - [Stay Alfred Union at Roosevelt](https://www.stayalfred.com/property/stay-alfred-at-union-roosevelt) - and argued that the cleaning fee should be built into the room rate.
 Anyway, I made my case that the fee was expected to be part of the rate and I didn't agree to such a drastic charge as an add-on.
 Long story short: I won that argument and they canceled my booking without any charges.